Playback: Wilderness 2018

 I think my hangover is finally gone after Nile Rogers and Chic.
 Time to restart my search for the Valley.
 The migration of people away from the main stage carries me down towards the clothing stalls and food trucks on the other side of the festival.
 Some of the stages that we pass are quiet for the night now.
 And it seems that my search for this valley is going to be resolved because it’s the only game in town at this time of night.

 Here’s a little vid of the walk down to the valley.
-I’ll admit that I was a bit drunk at this point and officially an “off duty reporter” at this point.
+I’ll admit that I was a bit drunk at and officially an “off duty reporter” at this point.
 Apologies for the shit camera work.

 At this point things became a bit of a blur.
 I saw a set by either George Fitzgerald, and / or Waze & Odyssey.
 What I can tell you is that it was fantastic.
 Not sure how I got home.